 Does your child display birth injury symptoms?
 What should you do once you find out your child has a birth injury?
 What is the prognosis for certain birth injuries?
 It makes sense for these questions to come to parents’ minds.
 This section aims to answer these questions by providing a broad overview of birth injury and everything that it entails.

-Birth injuries generally encompass any kind of systemic damage that occurs to a newborn during delivery that are sometimes preventable.
+Birth injuries generally encompass any kind of systemic damage that occurs to a newborn during delivery that is sometimes preventable.
 There are a few distinctions that are very important to keep in mind when it comes to understanding birth injuries.
 These two very similar yet different components of birth injuries include birth trauma and birth defects.

-Birth trauma is the damage to a newborn’s organs and tissues as a result of physical pressure or injury during childbirth, and entails the lasting side effects of birth injuries, and primarily includes mechanical damage.
+Birth trauma is the damage to a newborn’s organs and tissues as a result of physical pressure or injury during childbirth and entails the lasting side effects of birth injuries, and primarily includes mechanical damage.
 When a child displays birth injury symptoms, they are many times displaying the same symptoms of birth trauma.

 As previously stated, birth injuries are a result of complications during delivery.
 An estimated five out of every 1,000 babies in the United States are injured during birth.
 Many birth injuries happen because of an obstetrician’s improper use of a medical technique or device.
 Other inexcusable reasons for preventable birth injuries can even include exhaustion, inattentiveness and inexperience.
 Many times, a more experienced physician who is prepared to manage a high-risk pregnancy/delivery is simply not available when a baby is delivered, making accidents more likely to occur during difficult deliveries.